emilschmitz/ai-billing-rule-extractor/README.md

 ## Pipeline Steps

-1. **Extract**: Parse the PDF into raw text.
+1. Extraction: Parse the PDF into raw text (no AI/OCR needed for NCCI, but could be nice addition for more complex documents).
-2. **Structured Generation**: Use LLM with structured outputs to generate a flattened JSON AST.
-(Flattened representations avoid generation errors common with complex recursive schemas).
+2. Use LLM with constrained generation to generate a flattened JSON AST.
+(Flattened representation avoids generation errors common with complex/recursive schemas).
-3. **Transform**: Process the flat JSON AST into the application's required format.
+3. Transform the generated flat-AST into a more standard (recursive) format and display it to the user.

-In the streamlit frontend, a human can easily review the extracted rules.
+The rules are displayed next to the PDF and extracted text in the frontend for easy human review.

 ## Production Improvements